-2. Related Work
+2. Background Theory

-In this section we will describe the related work and assumptions that are used in the proposed paper.
+In this section we will describe the background work and assumptions that are used in the proposed paper.

-2.1 Fine-grained Data Access Control Mechanism
+2.1 ABE for Fine-grained Data Access Control Mechanism

-Narayan et al. proposed an attribute-based infra-structure for EHR systems, where each patient's EHR files are encrypted using a broadcast variant of CP-ABE [7] that allows direct revocation.
+A number of works used ABE to realize fine-grained access control for outsourced data [13].
+[14], [9], [15].
+Especially, there has been an increasing interest in applying ABE to secure electronic healthcare records (EHRs).
+Recently Narayan et al. proposed an attribute-based infrastructure for EHR systems, where each patient's EHR files are encrypted using a broadcast variant of CP-ABE [16] that allows direct revocation.
 However, the ciphertext length grows linearly with the number of unrevoked users.
-In [8], a variant of ABE that allows delegation of access rights is proposed for encrypted EHRs.
+In [17], a variant of ABE that allows delegation of access rights is proposed for encrypted EHRs.
 Ibraimi et.al.
-[9] applied ciphertext policy ABE (CP-ABE) [10] to manage the sharing of PHRs, and introduced the concept of social/professional domains.
-In [11], Akinyele et al. investigated using ABE to generate Self-protecting EMRs, which can either be stored on cloud servers or cellphones so that EMR could be accessed when the health provider is offline.
+[18] applied ciphertext policy ABE (CP-ABE) [19] to manage the sharing of PHRs, and introduced the concept of social/professional domains.
+In [20], Akinyele et al. investigated using ABE to generate Self-protecting EMRs, which can either be stored on cloud servers or cellphones so that EMR could be accessed when the health provider is offline.